ggutu/Docker_udemy/README.md

 port number is logical endpoint on device.

-This container apache webserver runinig on port 80
+This container  Apache web server runinig on port 80